Hi. My name is Alison Chino.

 I’ve also done a good bit of travel writing.

 But my day job is copywriting.
-I spend my days writing and editing blog posts, about pages, eCourses, eBooks and any just about any other kind of web copy you can imagine.
+I write, edit and proofread blog posts, sales pages, eCourses, and eBooks.

 Want to know little more about me?

-A few years ago my husband and I packed up our kids and moved to Scotland.
+In 2013, my husband and I packed up our four kids and moved to Scotland.